crazy-cat-crypto/3d-mapping-explorer-robot/JOURNAL.md

 ![bill4 of materials bought](/images/bill4.jpeg)

 ## Day 8
-we had made a blunder by using thick wires to pass 12V with high current, so we had to remake our entire circuit.
+we had made a blunder by using thin wires to pass 12V with high current, so we had to remake our entire circuit.

 ## Day 9
 A little progress, we joined the circuit added motor driver and buck converter and made a pan and tilt servo.